Melton Hill Reservoir Muskies

 Common names: Muskellunge, Musky, Muskie, Lunge, Maskinonge, Blue Pike, Great Pike, Jack, Spotted Muskellunge, Barred Muskellunge, Leopard Muskellunge…

 Muskies are voracious predators and one of our largest and fastest-growing fish.
-The 42 lb.
-8 oz.
-Tennessee state record was caught from Norris Reservoir in 1983.
+The 43 lb.
+14 oz.
+Tennessee state record was caught from Melton Hill Reservoir in 2017.
 The IFGA recognized all tackle world record 67 lb.
 8 oz. muskie came from Lake Court Orielles, Wisconsin in 1949.

 Muskies are native to Tennessee, the Ohio River drainage, upper Mississippi River drainage, Great Lakes, southern Hudson Bay tributaries, and some northern Atlantic Coastal drainages (Etnier and Starnes, 1993).
 They have been widely propagated and stocked elsewhere in the US for sport fishing.